Yoonla is a website that promises to help us build the ultimate digital lifestyle.

 There’s nothing wrong with that, but it just doesn’t feel right within a program that claims to be the world’s leading digital lifestyle platform.

-The Yoonla website is basically a funnel system that filters people (you and I) into a number of products and services that ultimately generates as much income as possible from us.
+The Yoonla website is basically a funnel system that filters people into a number of products and services that ultimately generates as much income as possible from it’s members.

 Issue #3: Yoonla Contradiction